Complete Guide

 Can I learn Spanish just by listening to music?

 Ready to put this into practice?
-Turtle Tune gives you karaoke-style lyrics with word-by-word highlighting, tap-to-translate, and a vocabulary quiz after every song.
+Turtle Tune is the easiest way to learn Spanish with music - karaoke-style lyrics with word-by-word highlighting, tap-to-translate, and a vocabulary quiz after every song.

 Sources & Further Reading